Weaving a Story 2: oral stage

-is the twentieth episode of the Japanese anime television series Neon Genesis Evangelion, which was created by Gainax.
-Hideaki Anno wrote the episode and the animator Masahiko Otsuka directed it.
-The series' protagonist is Shinji Ikari, a teenage boy whose father Gendo recruited him to the special military organization Nerv to pilot a gigantic, bio-mechanical mecha named Evangelion into combat with beings called Angels.
+is the twentieth episode of the Japanese anime television series Neon Genesis Evangelion, created by animation studio Gainax.
+Hideaki Anno wrote the episode and animator Masahiko Otsuka directed it.
+The series follows Shinji Ikari, a teenage boy whose father Gendo recruited him to the special military organization Nerv to pilot a gigantic biomechanical mecha called Evangelion against mysterious beings called Angels.
 In this episode, Eva-01 absorbs Shinji inside its cockpit.
-Trapped inside the mecha and devoid of a physical form, Shinji reflects on his life and past battles.
-Meanwhile, Nerv implements a plan to rescue Shinji.
+Trapped inside the mecha and without a physical body, Shinji reflects on his life and past battles while Nerv carries out a plan to rescue him.

-The episode echoes the title and pattern of the fourteenth episode of the series, reusing frames and situations from previous installments.
-Production of the episode took about a week to complete; it was marked by the series' production schedule, which was close to collapse.
-The installment focuses on motherhood and masculinity, referring to scientific and psychological concepts; the title itself refers to Sigmund Freud's eponymous psychoanalytic concept.
+The episode echoes the title and structure of the fourteenth episode of the series, reusing shots and situations from previous installments.
+The staff completed production in about a week, amid a schedule that had nearly collapsed.
+The story explores the themes of motherhood and masculinity, referring to scientific and psychological concepts; the title itself refers to Sigmund Freud's eponymous psychoanalytic concept.

-"Weaving a Story 2: oral stage" was first broadcast on February 14, 1996, and drew a 7.4% audience share on Japanese television.
-Critics gave the episode an ambivalent reception; the last scene, which depicts implied sex between the characters Misato Katsuragi and Ryoji Kaji, was criticized and became controversial upon airing on TV Tokyo.
-Some critics criticized the recycling of previously used animation and continuity errors, while others appreciated the use of previous footage, Anno's writing, the final scene, and the performance of Misato's voice actress Kotono Mitsuishi.
+"Weaving a Story 2: oral stage" premiered on February 14, 1996, drawing a 7.4% audience share on Japanese television.
+Reviewers gave the episode a mixed reception; the last scene, which depicts implied sex between the characters Misato Katsuragi and Ryoji Kaji, was criticized and became controversial upon airing on TV Tokyo.
+Some reviewers criticized the recycling of previously used animation and continuity errors, while others appreciated the use of previous footage, Anno's writing, the final scene, and the performance of Misato's voice actress, Kotono Mitsuishi.

 Plot

 After the massive fight against Angel Zeruel, Shinji Ikari, pilot of the mecha Eva-01, becomes trapped inside its cockpit, losing his physical form and dissolving into it.
 Nerv devises a plan to recover Shinji.
-After a month, Nerv implements the recovery project but Shinji refuses to return to reality; the pressure in the cockpit increases, rejecting its contents, including Shinji's pilot suit.
+After a month, Nerv implements the recovery project, but Shinji refuses to return to reality; the pressure in the cockpit increases, rejecting its contents, including Shinji's pilot suit.
 Shinji's consciousness relives his life and the people he has known, such as Nerv Major Misato Katsuragi, and his fellow pilots Asuka Langley Soryu and Rei Ayanami, and reflects on his reasons for boarding the Eva.
-He also contemplates the nature of the series' enemy the Angels, comparing them to his father Gendo Ikari, with whom he has an adversarial and detached relationship.
+He also contemplates the nature of the series' enemies, known as the Angels, comparing them to his father, Gendo Ikari, with whom he has an adversarial and detached relationship.
 While floating naked in the sea of consciousness, Shinji feels the presence of his mother Yui, whose soul is kept inside Eva-01.
 Shinji decides to return to the real world and emerges from Unit 01's exposed core.
 After Shinji's recovery, Misato meets with her lover Ryoji Kaji; while they have sex in a bed, Kaji gives Misato a capsule, saying it may be his last gift to her.